natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 .. _Click or Tap to Begin Test: https://www.phishingbox.com/phishing-test/

 ..
 Note::
 Use uBlock Origin to avoid incorrect download button and malicious pop ups.
 The uBlock Origin is a cross-platform, free and open-source browser extension, for content filtering, that is primarily intended to counteract privacy invasion in an effective and user-friendly way.
-Blocking annoying full screen ads, removing fake download buttons and preventing sketchy pop-ups can keep your web surfing safe!
+Blocking annoying full screen ads, removing fake download buttons and preventing sketchy pop-ups, can keep your web surfing safe!

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/42.jpg
    :width: 50%